 5. Arriving at a Resolution

-You see, Bitcoin is decentralized and this means there’s no one person that decides anything.
+You see, Bitcoin is decentralized, and this means there’s no one person who decides anything.
 Participants in the network vote through their actions.
 Their vote is actually whatever version of the Bitcoin protocol they choose to run on their computer.

 Bitcoin Network Players

-Exchanges – the gateways for cryptocurrency adoption.
+• Exchanges – the gateways for cryptocurrency adoption.
 They can decide which version of Bitcoin to list under the ticker symbol BTC.
-They’re the ones who have the power of connecting people with the actual coins.
+They’re the ones who have the power to connect people with the actual coins.

-Nodes – the different computers which run the Bitcoin code and make sure no one is breaking the rules.
+• Nodes – the different computers that run the Bitcoin code and make sure no one is breaking the rules.
 These nodes are the backbone of the Bitcoin network.
 Owners of the nodes can decide to only accept transactions that support specific changes.

 The DAO as an Example for User Adoption

-A good example for the power of user adoption is the case of Ethereum’s hard fork.
-Back in 2016, after several million dollars were stolen from an Ethereum based project called the DAO.
+A good example of the power of user adoption is the case of Ethereum (ETH).
+Back in 2016, after 3.6 million Ether (ETH) coins were stolen from an Ethereum-based project called the DAO.

 Ethereum developers suggested rolling back the Ethereum blockchain and erasing the malicious transaction.

-This created a heated debate, at the end of which Ethereum forked into two different coins – Ethereum and Ethereum Classic.
+This created a heated debate, at the end of which Ethereum forked into two different blockchains – Ethereum and Ethereum Classic (ETC).
+The latter is the original, non-forked Ethereum blockchain that acknowledged and accepted the hack.

 Now you understand why it’s so hard to get any change to the Bitcoin protocol approved.
 You basically need to get all of these groups to agree.